 Please encourage your child to write their surname (family name), as well as their first name.
 These kinds of activities are most effective if they are fun and carried out for short periods of time such as five minutes here and there.
 Thank you very much for your support.

 We use lots of small boxes, bottle tops, tin foil/wrapping paper, beads etc in our 'creative workshop' and we are always grateful for odds and ends like this that you might usually recycle or throw away, to replenish our supplies.
-Please keep an eye out for the sign we have hanging on the pillar in the cloakroom changing as it indicates if we are in need of more supplies.
+Thank you to everyone who brings in a little and often, as we do have a storage problem!